xxxle0/Test/README.md

 ### General Architect

 ![General Architect](https://github.com/xxxle0/guardrails-test/blob/master/General%20Architect.png?raw=true)
-_Notes: This is my architect proposal if I build a repo scalable scan service not what I have implemented on this repo_
+_Notes: This is my architect proposal if I build a scalable scan service not what I have implemented on this repo_

 ### ERD

 ![ERD](https://github.com/xxxle0/guardrails-test/blob/master/ERD.png?raw=true)
-_Notes: This is my ERD proposal if I build a repo scalable scan service not what I have implemented on this repo_
+_Notes: This is my ERD proposal if I build a scalable scan service not what I have implemented on this repo_

 ## Project Structures